Hofer-Julian/julianhofer.eu/src/content/docs/blog/2025/nushell.md

 In the end we will get a [list](https://www.nushell.sh/lang-guide/chapters/types/basic_types/list.html#list) of [records](https://www.nushell.sh/lang-guide/chapters/types/basic_types/record.html#record) also known as a [table](https://www.nushell.sh/lang-guide/chapters/types/basic_types/table.html#table).
 Each record represents one issue, and we pick one in order to get familiar with the structure.
+Please note that this will return a different issue for you, since more issues will have been opened on this repo by the time you read this.

 ```nu
 gh issue list --repo $repo --json createdAt,reactionGroups,title,url